 Win this game!

 gender-neutral language – Use gender-neutral language in all references, except when referencing individuals who self-identify with preferred personal pronouns.
 Students are invited to attend the rally.
 Candidates should submit their applications.
-Susan Johnson is chairperson of the committee and she says the group will meet monthly.
+Susan Johnson is chair of the committee and she says the group will meet monthly.
 Jeff Angileri earned his bachelor’s degree in journalism.

 hyphen (-) – When a compound modifier — two or more words that express a single concept — precedes a noun, use hyphens to link all the words in the compound except all adverbs that end in –ly.
 A first-quarter touchdown, a full-time student, an easily remembered rule.
 Many combinations that are hyphenated before a noun are not hyphenated when they occur after a noun.
 Marcia works full time.

-majors, minors – Names of majors and minors are always lowercase except for words that are proper nouns, or for visual purposes when they appear in list form.
+majors, minors – Names of majors and minors are always lowercase except for words that are proper nouns or for visual purposes when they appear in list form.
 Marcia is an elementary education major.
 Steve is an English major.

-numerals – Spell out whole numbers below 10, use figures for 10 and above.
+numerals – Spell out whole numbers below 10; use figures for 10 and above.
 The women’s wheelchair basketball team won three national championships.
 There are 15 players on the team.
 For ordinals, spell out first through ninth.
-Starting with 10th use figures.
+Starting with 10 th use figures.

-special students without credentials – Students who enroll for six units or less in any term may apply for admission as “special students without credentials.”
+special students without credentials – Students who enroll for six units or fewer in any term may apply for admission as “special students without credentials.”
 These students are not considered candidates for a degree, are not eligible for financial aid, and are not required to receive formal academic advising.
 Academic Advising Reports (AARs) are not available for special students.

 students – Include a student’s year in school, major and hometown when possible.
 For example, Carmen Zimmerman of Rosendale was named the December 2010 student commencement speaker.
 She will receive a bachelor’s degree in business administration with a major in marketing and a Bachelor of Arts with a journalism major and an emphasis in advertising.